 It's been an amazing year and a lot of fun running the project as a team.
 There have been plenty of emotional highs and lows, with lots we will take forward into 2019's CSR project to ensure we replicate the successes and learn from the challenges we've experienced (details of our 2019 CSR project are to be revealed very soon, watch this space!).
 Ultimately however, the most important consideration is the impact we've been able to have.

 We're delighted to confirm the total fund raising amount was in excess of £5,000, which we were delighted to hand over to the Wild Place.
 This will ensure the completion of the education centre at the Bear Wood site which is due to open in late 2019.
 Additionally, we have had fantastic feedback from Woodstock School regarding the sessions we ran with the children there, and will hopefully be able to replicate that again with local children at the new centre to inspire our future sustainability leaders.

 Rich Rollings from Bristol Zoo/KOR Consulting commented “We are grateful for the support from the Ecosurety team and the funds raised will be essential in helping us to create a hub of education for children all over the west to learn and be inspired about the vital importance of preserving our biodiversity.”

 Thank you to all our friends, colleagues, members and business partners who supported the project this year, we believe it will have a lasting impact for some our future generations and the environment, and we look forward to another successful Ecosurety 'Change For Good' initiative in 2019!

 To find out more about our CSR activities, please click here.

-As head of business development Jon is responsible for overseeing the sales, marketing and client services teams.
+As head of partnerships Jon is responsible for overseeing the sales, marketing and client services teams.
 Building strong relationships with industry and delivering business value to our members is paramount, with the ultimate goal of driving forward the positive impact Ecosurety has on increasing ethical and quality recycling.
 Fair to say he is a busy man!